apache/drill/_docs/tutorials/010-yelp.md

 ---
-title: "Analyzing Yelp JSON Data with Apache Drill"
+title: "Analyzing the Yelp Academic Dataset"
+parent: "Tutorials"
 ---
 [Apache Drill](https://www.mapr.com/products/apache-drill) is one of the fastest growing open source projects, with the community making rapid progress